temporalio/documentation/docs/tctl/admin/cluster/remove-remote-cluster.md

   - admin
 ---

-The `tctl admin cluster remove-remote-cluster` command removes remote Cluster information from the current Cluster.
+The `tctl admin cluster remove-remote-cluster` command removes remote Cluster information on the given Cluster.

 The modifier below changes the behavior of the operation:

-- `--cluster value`
+#### `--cluster value`
   The name of the remote cluster to remove.